marionettejs/backbone.eventbinder/readme.md

 plugin.
 This repository will stick around for those using Backbone v0.9.2, though.

+A note about context and Backbone v0.9.9: the `listenTo` and `stopListening` methods in v0.9.9 do not account for a context parameter.
+This means you must manually bind your callback function if you are using this version of Backbone.

 ## Downloads And Source

 Grab the source from the `src` folder above.
 Grab the most recent builds